Man who threw eggs on Siddaramaiah's car a Congress worker, claims BJP leader | Politics

 Meanwhile, Siddaramaiah and his loyalists are mulling over taking out a 'Madikeri Chalo', a march to Madikeri.

-It is expected to be similar to the 'Ballari Chalo' movement taken out by Siddaramaiah in September 2010 against the rampant illegal mining of iron ore in the district.
+It is expected to be similar to the 'Ballari Chalo' movement taken out by the Congress leader in 2010 against the rampant illegal mining of iron ore in the district.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)